Roberto Saviano: Biography

 In 2006, following the success of Gomorrah, which denounces the activities of the Camorra, Saviano received ominous threats.
 These were confirmed by police informants and reports that revealed attempts on Saviano's life by the Casalesi clan.
 Investigators have claimed that the Camorra selected Casalesi clan boss Giuseppe Setola to kill Saviano.

 After the Neapolitan police investigations, the Italian Minister for Interior Affairs Giuliano Amato assigned Saviano a personal bodyguard and transferred him from Naples.
 In the fall of 2008, informant Carmine Schiavone, cousin of the imprisoned Casalesi clan boss Francesco Schiavone, revealed to the authorities that the clan had planned to eliminate Saviano and his police escort by Christmas on the motorway between Rome and Naples with a bomb; in the same period, Saviano announced his intention to leave Italy in order to stop having to live as a convict and reclaim his life.

 On 20 October 2008, six Nobel Prize-awarded authors and intellectuals (Orhan Pamuk, Dario Fo, Rita Levi-Montalcini, Desmond Tutu, Günter Grass, and Mikhail Gorbachev) published an article saying that they sided with Saviano against the Camorra.
 They also stated that the Italian government must protect Saviano's life and help him lead a normal life.
 Signatures were collected on the website of the Italian newspaper La Repubblica.

 Saviano contributed an op-ed piece to the 24 January 2010 issue of the New York Times, entitled "Italy's African Heroes".
 He wrote about the January 2010 riots between African immigrants and Italians in Rosarno, a town in Calabria.
 Saviano suggests that the rioting was more of a response to the migrants' exploitation by the 'Ndrangheta, or Calabrian mafia, than to the hostility of Italians.

 In November 2010, he hosted, along with Fabio Fazio, the Italian television program Vieni via con me, which was broadcast over four weeks by Rai 3.

 Saviano's book, ZeroZeroZero was published by Feltrinelli in 2013, and the English translation was published by Penguin Random House in July 2015.
 This book is a study of the financial dealings around cocaine, covering its movement across continents and the role of drug money in international finance.

+In October 2023, Saviano was given a suspended €1,000 fine for his use of profanity against Giorgia Meloni in December 2020.
+Saviano used the word during a televised interview while describing Meloni's and Matteo Salvini's anti-immigration stance.
+Per the ruling, Saviano will only have to pay the fine if he repeats the offence.
+According to Saviano's lawyer, he will appeal the verdict.